mrotaru/dgraph-notes/README.md

 ### Insert Data

-We can insert the data using `httpie`:
+We can insert the data using `httpie`.
+Do not forget the `X-Dgraph-CommitNow` header, because if you do, the transaction will not be "committed"; `dgraph` will give you a `200` back, but when you'll run the query, there will be no results.

 ```
-http POST localhost:8080/mutate < movies-data
+http POST localhost:8080/mutate X-Dgraph-CommitNow:true < movies-data
 ```

 Response: